Mahmudiyah rape and killings: James P. Barker

-On November 15, 2006, Specialist Barker pleaded guilty to rape and murder as part of a plea agreement requiring him to give evidence against the other soldiers to avoid a possible death sentence.
+On November 15, 2006, Barker pleaded guilty to rape and murder as part of a plea agreement requiring him to give evidence against the other soldiers to avoid a possible death sentence.
 In a statement to the judge, Barker said "I hated Iraqis, your honor.
 They can smile at you, then shoot you in your face without even thinking about it."

 During his sentencing hearing, numerous fellow soldiers testified in favor of the argument that Barker could eventually be rehabilitated.
 They described Barker going weeks with minimal support and sleeping as he manned checkpoints.
 Captain William Fischbach, the lead prosecutor, said this was no excuse for Barker's actions and requested a life term without parole.
-"This burned-out corpse that used to be a 14-year-old girl never fired bullets or lobbed mortars," Fischbach said as he held pictures of the crime scene.
+"This burned-out corpse that used to be a 14-year-old girl never fired bullets or lobbed mortars", Fischbach said as he held pictures of the crime scene.
 "Society should not have to bear the risk of the accused among them ever again."
 Quivering as he spoke, Barker began weeping as he said "I want the people of Iraq to know that I did not go there to do the terrible things that I did.
 I do not ask anyone to forgive me today."
 He said the violence he had encountered in Iraq left him "angry and mean" toward Iraqis.

-Ultimately, Barker was sentenced to 90 years in prison with the possibility of parole and must serve 10 years before being considered for parole.
-He was also dishonorably discharged, demoted to the rank of Private, and ordered to forfeit all of his pay and allowances.
+Ultimately, Barker was sentenced to 90 years in prison with the possibility of parole after serving 10 years.
+He was also dishonorably discharged, demoted to the rank of private, and ordered to forfeit all of his pay and allowances.
 Journalists reported that "he smoked a cigarette outside as a bailiff watched over him.
 He grinned but said nothing as reporters passed by."

-He is currently held in the United States Disciplinary Barracks at Fort Leavenworth, Kansas.
+As of 2009, Barker was being held in the United States Disciplinary Barracks at Fort Leavenworth, Kansas.

 Paul E. Cortez

 On January 22, 2007, Cortez pleaded guilty in a court martial to rape, conspiracy to rape, and four counts of murder as part of a plea deal to avoid a possible death sentence.
 During his sentencing hearing, his lawyers argued that he was under war-related stress.
 Cortez was sentenced to 100 years in prison with the possibility of parole after 10 years.
-He was also dishonorably discharged, demoted to the rank of Private, and ordered to forfeit all of his pay and allowances.
+He was also dishonorably discharged, demoted to the rank of private, and ordered to forfeit all of his pay and allowances.
 Tears rolled down his face as he apologized for his roles in the murders.
-"I still don’t have an answer," Cortez told the judge.
-“I don’t know why.
-I wish I hadn’t.
+"I still don't have an answer", Cortez told the judge.
+"I don't know why.
+I wish I hadn't.
 The lives of four innocent people were taken.
 I want to apologize for all of the pain and suffering I have caused the Al Janabi family."
-He is currently held in the United States Disciplinary Barracks at Fort Leavenworth, Kansas.